drkittendorf/drkittendorf/README.md

 ## Greetings!

-⚡ Welcome to my GitHub - oratory... ⚡
+⚡ Welcome to my GitHubRatory... ⚡

 ### I'm a Full Stack Web Developer committed to continuous learning and honing existing skills.